spences10/scottspence.com/posts/2023/01/20/adding-multiple-spf-records-with-vercel/index.md

 additional SPF record would invalidate the previous one for Fastmail.

 There's a good explanation on the UK Government site for [Email Security Standards] with guidance on it.
+There was also a [Stackoverflow] post I found on it!

 So, looking at the DNS entries on Vercel (with the Vercel CLI command `vc dns scottspence.com`), there's two TXT records: